FortiShield/devship/packages/cli/README.md

 Vercel's frontend cloud gives developers frameworks, workflows, and infrastructure to build a faster, more personalized web.

-To install the latest version of Vercel CLI, run this command:
+To install the latest version of Khulnasoft CLI, run this command:

 ```bash
 npm i -g vercel